Can AI Simplify Medical Case History and Summary Creation?

 Can AI Simplify Medical Record Review for Attorneys?

-• Automated Data Extraction: Innovative AI models trained on medical language easily extract the relevant information from various medical records in many formats such as PDFs, EMRs, scanned images and handwritten notes.
-They use natural language processing (NLP) and optical character recognition (OCR) to extract the following, which allows for faster triage and case prioritization by legal and insurance teams:
+Innovative AI models trained in medical language easily extract the relevant information from various medical records in many formats such as PDFs, EMRs, scanned images and handwritten notes.
+They use natural language processing (NLP) and optical character recognition (OCR) to extract the following:

 • Medication history